 Like all investors I am not thrilled with this prospect, but nevertheless I am determined to play this evolving long trading range properly.
 Each month we painstakingly compute and track the current major stock index valuation numbers and publish them in our acclaimed Zeal Intelligence newsletter.
 We also have exclusive subscriber-only valuation charts updated on our website so you can track the critical mean reversion in progress yourself.

 As my partners and I navigate these treacherous waters with our own capital, we will continuously research the grand market timing and individual stocks to uncover stellar trading opportunities for our subscribers.

 Unlike Wall Street that is always forecasting endless gains, we tell it like it is and don't pull punches.
 Believe me, I would much rather be saying that today is like 1982 and a massive 17-year bull market is coming.
 But the sad truth is today looks much more like 1971 with another decade of grinding sideways markets at best.
 Regardless of whether we like them or not, like the tragic Asian tsunami the long valuation waves will march right on through oblivious to protest and pain.

 If the continuation of the valuation mean reversion already in progress is inevitable, why fight it or stick your head in the sand?
 A far more prudent course of action is to adapt to the sub-optimal situation at hand and thrive.
 Diligently study the markets, carefully pick your stocks, but don't pull the trigger until the trading-range timing looks ideal.
-Or join us today in trading alternative secular bulls like commodities that are soaring while general stocks grind nowhere.
+Or

 While the curse of the trading range will inflict untold misery among the unprepared, investors and speculators who understand the times and act accordingly can still thrive.
 Will you ultimately be counted among the former group or latter?